ScottSedgwick/Light_Of_Xaryxis/README.md

 1. Drinking a potion takes a bonus action.
 Feeding a potion to another creature takes an action.
 2. A creature being flanked cannot flank other creatures.
+3. When drinking a potion yourself, you can take a full action, and get maximum healing from the potion.

 ## Rules we are using from Ravenloft Primer